Marhaba Lebanon! – Solo Trip to Beirut and Beyond…

 stay safe while you travel

-On the flip side, I did have to deal with unwanted propositions from some men I encountered.
+On the flip side, I had to deal with unwanted propositions from some men I encountered.
 I will recommend visiting Lebanon as a solo female traveller if you already have some solo destinations under your belt and also investing in travel insurance to cover the duration of your stay.

 Visiting Lebanon – The Sum Up…